 Many problems can be resolved by upgrading your Connector/ODBC drivers to the latest available release.
 On Windows, make sure that you have the latest versions of the Microsoft Data Access Components (MDAC) installed.

-Windows Server 2003 R2 x64.
-The installation completed
+Server 2003 R2 x64.
+The installation completed successfully, but

 This is not a bug, but is related to the way Windows x64

 editions operate with the ODBC driver.
 On Windows x64 editions,

 On Windows x64 editions, use the ODBC administration tool

 will correctly locate the installed Connector/ODBC drivers and enable

 This issue was originally reported as Bug #20301.